-Within the beverage industry nectar is a fruit juice that is too thick to drink – for example, from apricots, peaches and pears.
-The juice, or rather the purée, must therefore be diluted with water and have sugar added to make it drinkable.
+Within the beverage industry, the term ‘nectar’ refers to a fruit juice that is too thick to drink – for example, the juice from apricots, peaches or pears.
+The juice or, more accurately, the purée, must therefore be diluted with water and have sugar added to make it drinkable.
 The fruit juice content in nectar can vary between 25 and 99 per cent.

-The next step on the scale for less juice content is still drinks, namely fruit drinks with less than 25 per cent of fruit content.
-Some countries require that the juice content is stated on the package and others have a minimum requirement for juice content.
+Still drinks are namely fruit drinks with less than 25 per cent of fruit content.
+Some countries require that the juice content is stated on the package, while others have a standard minimum requirement for juice content.

 Do you want more information about Juice, nectar & still drinks?